Asymptotic Exceptional Steady States in Dissipative Dynamics

 To harness the dissipative state preparation framework, we design dissipative processes for each clause $C_m$ through three jump operators:

 These $L_{m,\alpha}$ dissipate the unsatisfiable configuration of clause $C_m$ and rotate qubit $m_\alpha$ into its satisfiable subspace.
-As a result, the solution to a satisfiable 3SAT instance is given by the steady state $r_0=\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$ of the corresponding $\mathcal{L}_1$.
+Therefore, the solution to a satisfiable 3SAT instance is given by the steady state $r_0=\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$ of the corresponding $\mathcal{L}_1$.
 Remarkably, Eq. \eqref{eq:classical_3SAT} leads to $H^\prime=3H_{\text{3SAT}}/2$ [cf. Eq. \eqref{eq:HnH}], indicating that the imaginary time evolution of $H_{\text{3SAT}}$ is achieved by $ \mathcal{L}_{W=0}$.
-While the evolution of $\mathcal{L}_0$ approaches $\ket{\psi_{\text{sol}}}$ at a finite timescale due to a finite (and constant with $N$) gap of $H_{\text{3SAT}}$ [Fig. \ref{fig1}(b)], the hardness of the 3SAT problem hides in post-selecting an exponentially small portion among all quantum trajectories to effectively realize $W=0$.
-An interesting question is: How does the complexity of 3SAT problem manifest in the spectrum of $\mathcal{L}_W$ as a function of $W$, in particular at the natural physical value $W=1$?
+While the evolution of $\mathcal{L}_0$ approaches $\ket{\psi_{\text{sol}}}$ at a timescale that is at most linear in $N$ due to a finite (and constant with $N$) gap of $H_{\text{3SAT}}$ [Fig. \ref{fig1}(b)], the hardness of the 3SAT problem hides in postselecting an exponentially small subset of quantum trajectories to effectively realize $W=0$.
+An interesting question relating to our present discussion of AESS is: How does the complexity of 3SAT problem manifest in the spectrum of $\mathcal{L}_W$ as a function of $W$, in particular at the natural physical value $W=1$?

-To examine the spectrum of $\mathcal{L}_W$ for the dissipative 3SAT solver, we consider satisfiable 3SAT instances with a unique solution for simplicity and leave the case with multiple solutions to the supplemental material \cite{supp_mater,unsat_case}.
+To examine the spectrum of $\mathcal{L}_W$, we consider satisfiable 3SAT instances with a unique solution.
+Similar results with multiple solutions are presented in the SM \cite{supp_mater,unsat_case}.
 Hard satisfiable instances are generated using the method from Ref. \cite{Barthel2002Hiding}.
 The clause-to-variable ratio $M/N$ is set to the satisfiability threshold $\alpha_c\approx 4.267$, below (above) which a generic instance is satisfiable (unsatisfiable) \cite{Mezard2002random}.
-With $H=0$, the jump operators in Eq. \eqref{eq:classical_3SAT} decouple the dynamics of diagonal and off-diagonal parts of $\rho$ in the computational basis spanned by $\ket{i}$ for the $i$th bit string.
-Because the steady state $r_0=\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$ lives in the diagonal part and off-diagonal terms decay at a finite timescale, we may effectively consider classical dynamics occurring in the $2^N$-dimensional diagonal operator subspace formed by the basis $|i)\equiv\ket{i}\bra{i}$ \cite{supp_mater}.
-Under these circumstances, the computational effort behind solving $\mathcal{L}_W$ is reduced treating a smaller superoperator of dimension $2^N$, and our numerical data in Figs \ref{fig1} and \ref{fig2} are based on this (exact) simplification.
-Nevertheless, we note that our analysis applies to both classical and quantum systems, and genuine quantum terms will be considered further below.
+In the computational basis with $H=0$, the structure of Eq. \eqref{eq:classical_3SAT} allows us to focus on the classical dynamics in the diagonal part of $\rho$, thus reducing the effort in diagonalizing $\mathcal{L}_W$ \cite{supp_mater}.